 Religiosity was assessed using the Duke University Religion Index (DUREL).
 The DUREL is a valid and reliable, 5-item measure of religious involvement across three domains: organizational religious activity (ORA), non-organizational religious activity (NORA), and intrinsic or subjective religiosity (IR).21 The ORA domain assesses frequency of participation in religious services (1 = never to 6 = more than once/week).
 The NORA domain measures the extent of involvement in private religious activities, such as prayer or the study of religious texts (1 = rarely or never to 6 = more than once a day).
 The IR domain (3 items) assesses the degree to which the participant is motivated by or committed to his or her religion (1 = definitely not true to 5 = definitely true of me).
 Higher scores reflect greater religiosity.
 The DUREL demonstrated good internal consistency in our sample (Cronbach α = 0.924).

 Putative disorders of impulse control were screened for using the Minnesota Impulsive Disorders Interview (MIDI).
-In this study, we focused on gambling disorder, binge eating disorder, and compulsive sexual behavior.22
+The MIDI screens for a range of impulse control disorders such as gambling disorder, intermittent explosive disorder, kleptomania, pyromania, binge eating disorder, and compulsive sexual behavior.22 Due to the overall length of the survey, we only included those impulse co9ntrol disorders which we felt would yield some positive responses among college students and those included gambling disorder, binge eating disorder, and compulsive sexual behavior.

 Alcohol use behaviors and related problems were assessed using the Alcohol Use Disorders Identification Test (AUDIT).
 Each item is scored 0-4, with a maximum of 40 points possible.
 A score of 8 or greater indicates hazardous or harmful alcohol use.23